shellgei/rusty_bash/README.md

 ## Comparison with Bash 5.2

 This graph shows the test result with the script in `./sush_test/bash_genuine_test` of [this test repository](https://github.com/ryuichiueda/bash_for_sush_test).
-Currently, the binary built from alpha repo has passed five of 84 test scripts.
-Because the test scripts are composed of edge cases, it never means our shell covers only 5/84 features of Bash.
+Currently, the binary built from alpha repo has passed six of 84 test scripts.
+Because the test scripts are composed of edge cases, it never means our shell covers only 6/84 features of Bash.

 ![](https://github.com/ryuichiueda/bash_for_sush_test/blob/master/sush_test/graph.png)